Kaysheridan/1st-Repo/README.md

 #### Imagery ####
  - The large background hero image I have chosen is:
 ![Dark image of a man running]()
- - I still have no chosen an image for the background of the training table, I will update this accordingly
+ - I still have not chosen an image for the background of the training table, I will update this accordingly

 ### WireFrame ###
 https://balsamiq.cloud/sqb14tm/p9u4f2p